Family, Personal & Bereavement Leave

 Family and Personal Leave provides you with stability when you need it most, in some cases offering paid time off as well as ensuring your job will still be waiting for you when you return.
 In the animation industry, you may have access to family and personal leave from four different sources: 1) Your employer’s individual family leave policies; 2) The Animation Guild Master Agreement; 3) State law, and; 4) Federal law.

 The 2021-2024 Animation Guild Master Agreement amended Article 27 from “Parental Leave” to “Family and Medical Leave.”
 Family and Medical Leave is provided to any employee working under an “all episodes produced” or “run of season” guarantee that is anticipated to produce at least 26 weeks of employment.
 If you qualify, you are entitled to up to a total of eight weeks within a one-year period of unpaid leave for the birth of a child or to care for a newborn child, newly adopted child, or newly placed foster care child; to care for a family member with a serious health condition, or a serious health condition that makes the employee unable to perform the essential functions of their employment.
-If an employee requests leave they must use all eight weeks within a year of the start of the employee’s initial leave.
+If an employee requests leave, they must use all eight weeks within a year of the start of the employee’s initial leave.
 No more than eight weeks of leave may be used within any 12-month period.
-The definition of a family member and the entirety of Article 27 can be found on pages 20-21 in the 2021-2024 Memorandum of Agreement.
+The definition of a family member and the entirety of Article 27 can be found on pages 52 and 53 in the 2024-2027 Animation Guild Master Agreement.

-Under the federal Family and Medical Leave Act (FMLA), any employer who has at least 50 employees in a 75 mile radius of the work site must provide up to 12 weeks of unpaid, job-protected leave to bond with a new child, care for an immediate family member with a serious health condition, or tend to your own serious health condition (which may include pregnancy).
-In order to qualify, you must have been an employee for at least 12 months in total and have worked at least 1,250 hours over the last 12 months.
+Under the federal Family and Medical Leave Act (FMLA), any employer who has at least 50 employees within a 75-mile radius of the work site must provide up to 12 work weeks of unpaid, job-protected leave in a 12-month period to bond with a new child, care for an immediate family member with a serious health condition, or tend to your own serious health condition (which may include pregnancy).
+In order to qualify, you must have been an employee for at least 12 months in total (this does not have to be continuous) and have worked at least 1,250 hours during the 12 months prior to the start of leave.
+Learn more at the FMLA FAQ page.

-The Pregnant Workers Fairness Act (PWFA) is a new law that requires covered employers to provide “reasonable accommodations” to a worker’s known limitations related to pregnancy, childbirth, or related medical conditions, unless the accommodation will cause the employer an “undue hardship.”
-The Act went into effect June 27, 2023.
-Click here to learn more about the Act and what it covers.
+The Pregnant Workers Fairness Act (PWFA) is a law that requires covered employers to provide “reasonable accommodations” to a worker’s known limitations related to pregnancy, childbirth, or related medical conditions, unless the accommodation will cause the employer an “undue hardship.”
+Learn more about the Act and what it covers here.

 The California New Parent Leave Act (NPLA) applies to any employer who has at least 20 employees.
-To qualify for up to 12 weeks of job-protected leave, you must have been an employee for at least 12 months and have worked at least 1,250 hours.
+To qualify for up to 12 weeks of job-protected unpaid leave, you must have been an employee for at least 12 months and have worked at least 1,250 hours.
+Learn more here.

 In addition, California Paid Family Leave (PFL) and State Disability Insurance (SDI) may provide partial income replacement during your family or personal leave of up to eight weeks for PFL and six to eight weeks for SDI, or more when SDI is combined with PDL.
 To qualify, you must have earned at least $300 in the last five to 18 months from which SDI deductions were withheld.
 To confirm eligibility, look for the CA SDI tax deduction on your paystubs.
 Learn more about how to calculate benefits here.